-The commission agrees with TEC and Sierra Club that energy storage resources that provide energy and ancillary services at wholesale are a generation resource and, therefore, excluded from eligibility under this program.
+The commission agrees with TEC and Sierra Club that energy storage resources that are intended to provide energy and ancillary services at wholesale are a generation resource and, therefore, excluded from eligibility under this program.
 The Texas statute referred to by TEC, PURA §35.152, applies only within the ERCOT region.
 However, the commission interprets PURA §34.0103 to allow only modernization, weatherization, reliability and resiliency enhancements, and vegetation management as eligible objectives.
-Construction of a new generation resource is not among the eligible objectives, and a battery storage project that will provide energy like a generation resource is considered a generation resource for purposes of the OEGP, regardless of the geographic applicability of PURA §35.152.
+Construction of a new generation resource is not among the eligible objectives, and a battery storage project that is intended to provide energy like a generation resource is considered a generation resource for purposes of the OEGP, regardless of the geographic applicability of PURA §35.152.
 On the other hand, a battery storage project that improves the reliability or resiliency of transmission or distribution infrastructure or existing electric generating facility would be eligible.
 The commission modifies subsection (b)(4)(E) to clarify this point.
-In addition, like battery storage, generation may support transmission or distribution resiliency.
-For this reason, the commission also modifies (b)(4)(E) of the proposed rule to allow generation to be eligible for the limited purpose of supporting transmission or distribution resiliency.